Newsletter

 While stepping back from the car dealership world, Shannon remains active and engaged.
 Her passions include pickleball, golf, mahjong and traveling.

-A graduate of the University of Washington, Cortlandt has spent close to thirty years in media in the Pacific Northwest — having served in sales and leadership roles with The Oregonian, KGW Media Group and Portland Monthly magazine.
-Cortlandt is currently Vice President & General Manager at Sinclair Broadcast Group (KATU/KUNP), leading all sales-related operations for KATU-TV (ABC), KUNP-TV (Univision), MeTV, Sinclair Digital and DRiVE Auto.
+A graduate of the University of Washington, Cortlandt spent his entire career in media in the Pacific Northwest — having served in sales and senior leadership roles with The Oregonian, Seattle Times, KGW Media Group, and Portland Monthly magazine.
+Most recently, Cortlandt held the position of Vice President and General Manager for KATU News (ABC) and Univision Portland (KUNP-TV), where he provided executive leadership and directed the strategic and operational management of the television group until his retirement in 2024.

-Cortlandt is married to Shannon Inukai-Cuffee, and has a step-daughter, Kacie.
-In his free time, Cortlandt enjoys golfing, playing tennis, eating sushi and traveling with his wife.
+Cortlandt currently resides in Arizona with his wife, Shannon Inukai-Cuffee, and has a stepdaughter, Kacie.
+In his free time, Cortlandt enjoys golfing, playing racquet sports, and traveling with his wife.